elto21ab/THESIS/README.md

 2. Take the surveys to constitute target responses, for the LLMs proxying you in the same surveys.
 3. Clone this repository
 4. Download [Ollama](https://ollama.com/) and your models of choice, to run inference locally.
-   - *API-providers, and cloud-compute providers are discouraged to mitigate leakage-risk of sensitive information.*
+   - *Any cloud provider is discouraged to mitigate leakage-risk of sensitive information.*

 > [!IMPORTANT]